dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_10.md

 For instance, a process stuck in an infinite loop without message ($A ≝ τ.A$) can make progress.
 Actually, we will see that $A ≝ τ.A$ can have any type.

-However, progress si strong enough to implies the absence of deadlock.
+However, progress is strong enough to imply the absence of deadlocks.
 And it is not possible to have all the processes stuck on send/receive operations.

 ## Typing Names in the π-calculus

-The first tentative to type the π-calculus is to give types to the names.
+The first tentative to type the π-calculus is to give types to names.
-The type of name is the type of the names it carries when exchanging messages.
+The type of a name is the type of the names it carries when exchanging messages.

 #### Types
-Let $S$ by a set of sort identifier.
+Let $S$ be a set of sort identifier.
 Each type is a pair in $(s, o) ∈ S × S^\*$ where
 * $s$ is the subject sort, i.e., name of the type.
 * $o$ is the object sort, i.e., the list of sort names that are sent as payload with the subject name.